 If you enjoy your job, count yourself lucky!
 Not everyone does.
 This guide is designed to help you find a career that you love so you feel happy and fulfilled daily.
-More importantly, to help you find meaning and purpose in what you do.
+More importantly, it helps you find meaning and purpose in what you do.

-Striving towards a satisfying career has nothing to do with money and promotions.
+Striving toward a satisfying career has nothing to do with money and promotions.
 The secret is to enjoy the process and the path that leads you there.

 Think of Your Career Like a Romance